 Consider the time period, color scheme, or style that is most appropriate for your product and combine that with a phrase that describes it to make a multi-word phrasal tag.

 Examples: minimalist ring, Art deco lamp, typographic print, rustic wall decor.

 Some items, such as jewelry or precious metals, need special treatment.
 To appeal to customers searching for the perfect fit, try incorporating tags that describe the size and shape of your products.

 Examples: large beach bag, Shallow basket, toddler trousers, tiny gold hoops

 If you’re ready to try any of these methods in your store, there are a few things you may do right away.

 You may update the tags on numerous listings at once by checking the box next to them in your Shop Manager, clicking the Editing option, and then selecting Edit tags from the dropdown menu.

-You may also modify your titles and Etsy tags using the Quick Edit feature, which allows you to make modifications without having to visit each listing.
+You may also modify your titles and Etsy tags using the Quick Edit feature, which allows you to make modifications without visiting each listing.

-This is the post for you if you’ve been racking your brain trying to put together all of the various bits and pieces of Etsy SEO advice that the internet is offering to figure out what to do with your titles and tags.
+This is the post for you if you’ve been racking your brain trying to put together all of the various bits and pieces of Etsy SEO advice that the internet offers to figure out what to do with your titles and tags.